abdo/dashboard-browser-extension/README.md

-This is a browser extension made by React JS
+# This is a browser extension made by React JS

-## Hint:
+### For development:

-### After applying the `npm run build` command, a 'build' folder is created.
-This folder is what's uploaded.
+- Run `yarn run watch` in the terminal

-### This folder will have the same `manifest.json` folder specified in the `public` folder.
+- In browser extensions load unpacked the dist folder [chrome://extensions/](chrome://extensions/)

-## This extension is published at:
+### This extension is published at:

 For Google Chrome: https://chrome.google.com/webstore/detail/happiness-dashboard/oneanpfkjoecldedcopalhkhneiehggo